 The drawbacks to the PCP air rifle are cost and hassle.
 They are more expensive than most break-barrel air rifles.
 For many, the cost is a deal-breaker.
 Others don’t want the hassle of filling tanks, especially if they are traveling.

-Top Five Air Rifles
+Top Air Rifles

-Gamo Swarm Magnum (22-caliber 10-shot break-barrel air-rifle)
+Gamo Swarm Magnum (22-caliber 10-shot break-barrel air rifle)

 Benjamin Marauder Rifle Regulated

 The Marauder is a PCP-powered, multi-shot .22 caliber air rifle that is really hard to find.
 If you can get your hands on one, don’t hesitate to buy it.
 It’s almost too pretty to take to the field but too accurate not to.
 It shoots lead pellets at 850 seconds, making it very quiet.
-Details like the adjustable-comb stock make this a joy to shoot, but all this adds up, and this model is not cheap.
+Details like the adjustable-comb stock make this a joy to shoot, but all this adds up and this model is not cheap.

 Umarex Ruger Targis Hunter Max

-Hatsan Model 125SN Spring Combo .25cal Air Rifle
+Hatsan Model 125SN Spring Combo .25 Cal.
+Air Rifle

 This break-barrel, single-shot air rifle is a joy to shoot.
-The 2-stage adjustable Quattro trigger comes from the factory set at under 4-pounds.
+The 2-stage adjustable Quattro trigger comes from the factory set at under four pounds.
 The rifled barrel comes with an integrated moderator that is backyard quiet.
 The stock optics are nothing to write home about, but you won’t miss a squirrel because of the scope.
 This magnum-class air gun boasts 31 foot-pounds of energy.
 A .25 caliber air rifle pushing a lead pellet at 800 FPS is a definite squirrel killer.

 Gamo Whisper Fusion Mach 1

 This .22 caliber single shot break-barrel model is fast, easy to shoot and highly accurate.
-The IGT MACH 1 gas piston is the quietest noise reduction technology offered by Gamo.
+The IGT MACH 1 gas piston is the quietest noise-reduction technology offered by Gamo.
 The cocking mechanism is smooth, and the Recoil Reducing Rail (RRR) absorbs much of the recoil, increasing the lifespan of the scope and keeping the Whisper Fusion accurate for years to come.
 The Custom Action Trigger (CAT) is sweet and lets you really bear down on squirrels at a long distance.

 To Try One Is to Love One